ubports/docs.ubports.com/porting/configure_test_fix/USBModed.rst

+.. _USBModed:

 Configuring usb-moded
 =====================

 .. note::
     Information on this page is applicable for ports supporting Ubuntu Touch 20.04.
+To make your port support Ubuntu Touch 20.04, see :ref:`UpdatePortsFor2004`.

 usb-moded is a new daemon in Ubuntu Touch 20.04 which handles transitions between USB modes e.g. MTP and developer mode.
 It replaces a number of ad-hoc Upstart jobs on 16.04, and ``setupusb`` script used by recent ports.